ThothireddyThanuja/Generative-AI-Guide/Context_window.md

-Yes — your understanding is correct.
-I would phrase it a little more precisely for your notes.

 ## Context Window

 A **Context Window** is the maximum amount of information an LLM can **consider in a single request/conversation context**.